fsmaia/import-sort-style-module-alias/README.md

 import bb from "bb";
 import cc from "cc";

+// First-party alias modules sorted by name import aaa from "{aliasAAA}";
+import bbb from "{aliasBBB}";

-// First-party modules sorted by "relative depth" and then by name import aaa from "../../aaa";
+// First-party relative modules sorted by "relative depth" and then by name import aaa from "../../aaa";
 import bbb from "../../bbb";
 import aaaa from "../aaaa";